kalm42/barbaramelton.com/src/pages/blog/2021-06-02-guest-post-guidelines.md

 Note: Our readers are a diverse group of intelligent, creative, thoughtful, hardworking, humorous people.
 Do you have something to share with such a group?
 Topics of interest are vast.

 ## Guest Post Content Tips

 The guiding light behind our hosting of Guest Posts is to share content that’s original, educational, engaging, and entertaining--not product-focused or promotional.

 Use a Guest Post to showcase your expertise with potential new customers.
 If people find your content valuable, they’ll research you all on their own.

 Break up your content, so it’s easy to read.
 Of course, if you wish, include headings, subheadings, or other visual elements.
-Because BarbaraMelton.com focuses on the art of writing, photos (jpeg or png) are not recommended.
+Because BarbaraMelton.com focuses on the art of writing, photos (jpeg or png) are recommended in a limited way.
+Choose the best one to use.

 Write in a natural, conversational tone.
 We want to share your original content, show off your unique voice.
 Please note: if your guest post was a movie, the highest rating should be PG-13.